-Dear Sirs
+Dear Members

-We have pleasure in setting out this Annual Audit Letter to summarise the key matters arising from the work that we have carried out in respect of the audit for the year ended 31 March 2019.
+We have pleasure in setting out this Annual Audit Letter to summarise the key matters arising from the work that we have carried out in respect of the audit for the year ended 31 March 2020.

 Although this letter is addressed to the Members of Southend-on-Sea Borough Council ("the Authority"), it is also intended to communicate the significant issues we have identified in an accessible style to key external stakeholders including members of the public.
-The letter will be published on the Public Sector Audit Appointments Ltd (PSAA) website at www.psaa.co.uk and on the Authority's website.